gaurang96/Cluster-and-Cloud-Project/UI/readme.md

 To run the code locally on your machine the following lines should be all that's needed.

-pip install -r Cluster-and-Cloud-Project/UI/requirements.txt
+pip3 install -r Cluster-and-Cloud-Project/UI/requirements.txt

-python Cluster-and-Cloud-Project/UI/dash_files/app.py
+python3 Cluster-and-Cloud-Project/UI/dash_files/app.py

-the app will be accessible on http://172.26.134.13:3000/app/
+a development version of the app will be accessible on http://127.0.0.1:8050/app/

 A quick rundown of the files and their roles: